eggplants/pybsddb-mirror/docs/introduction.rst

 Exceptions Provided
 -------------------

-The Berkeley DB C API uses function return codes to signal various errors.
+The Oracle Berkeley DB C API uses function return codes to signal various errors.
 The berkeleydb.db module checks for these error codes and turns them into Python exceptions, allowing you to use familiar try:... except:... constructs and not have to bother with checking every method's return